Long Island homeowner uncovering pool for the summer finds body floating in water

 A homeowner on Long Island made a shocking discovery when uncovering his pool for the summer, finding a body floating in the water after pulling off his pool cover.

-The East Shoreham homeowner called 911 Sunday afternoon after making the disturbing find of a man's body in his pool.
+The East Shoreham, New York, homeowner called 911 Sunday afternoon after making the disturbing find of a man's body in his pool.
 He did not wish to comment Monday, though neighbors are now trying to figure out who the person may have been and what could have happened.

 "I don’t know why somebody would try to get under the cover.
 It’s not a smart thing to do," said neighbor Paul Gawreluk.
 "I really wouldn’t be happy opening my pool to find that."